-Like most American towns and cities, Gilbert has citizens who struggle with the disease of drug and alcohol addiction.
+Like most American towns and cities, Gilbert, Arizona has citizens who struggle with the disease of drug and alcohol addiction.
 The problem of illegal drug trafficking across the Mexico-Arizona border is a contributing factor in Arizona’s ranking as one of the highest states in the nation for drug and alcohol abuse (according to a National Survey on Drug Use and Health (NSDUH) study conducted in 2010).
 In a report by the Centers for Disease Control and Prevention in 2007-2008, Arizona also exceeded the national average for drug-induced deaths at a rate of 15.5 per 100,000 people (12.7 per 100,000 is the national rate).
-981 people were killed from drug-induced deaths in 2007, compared to 1,104 motor vehicle related deaths and 951 deaths caused by firearms.
+981 people were killed from drug-induced deaths in 2007, compared to 1,104 motor vehicle-related deaths and 951 deaths caused by firearms.

 The same NSDUH study found that among young adults ages 18-25, Arizona also ranked in the top ten among states for drug use other than marijuana.
 Nine percent of Arizona citizens reported using illicit drugs in the last month, while the national average was eight percent.